Alsa2/g4/README.md

 ## Success criteria

-1. The platform allows students to easily post educational resources, such as study materials, files, and helpful websites.
+1. [issue tackled: ""]The platform allows students to easily post educational resources, such as study materials, files, and helpful websites. ##COMPLETE
 2. The platform is secure and private, with robust measures in place to protect users' personal information and prevent unauthorized access to the platform's data.
 3. The platform includes a post rating system, where users can rate and provide feedback on the quality of shared resources, allowing the community to identify the most helpful and relevant content.
 4. Also the platform offers proper sorting options, such as by subject, topic, popularity, and date, enabling users to quickly and easily find the information they need and stay up-to-date on the latest developments in their fields of study.